yfndev/ybudget/README.md

 **3. Role-Based Access Control**

 - Implemented permission levels, after talking to first potential customers
-- `viewer` (read-only) → `editor` (can edit) → `finance` (can edit and match transactions) → `admin` (full control over users, projects, etc.)
+- `member` (read-only) → `lead` (can edit) → `admin` (full control over users, projects, etc.)
 - Functions check minimum required roles before executing sensitive operations
 - `requireRole(ctx, "admin")` validates permissions through `convex/users/permissions.ts`

-**4. Team-Based Permissions**

-- Project level access control to limit visibility on projects
-- Only Admins and finance roles have organization wide access, everyone else is restricted to team projects
-- Functions can be found in `convex/teams/permissions.ts`

 #### Data Protection

-**5. Environment Variable Security**
+**4. Credentials & Secrets**

 - All credentials (OAuth secrets, Stripe keys, JWT keys, etc.) are stored server side in Convex Dashboard
 - Client never receives API keys or secrets, so that only public keys are exposed to browsers

-**6. HTTPS Enforcement**
+**5. HTTPS Enforcement**

 - All production traffic is encrypted using TLS, enforced by Convex Hosting and Next.js
 - This protects against man-in-the-middle attacks and stops people from eavesdropping on financial data

-**7. Preventing NoSQL injections**

-- Convex uses type-safe queries to prevents NoSQL injection attacks
-- All database operations use typed query methods, not string concatenation and are validated when compiling
+**6. Encryption at Rest**

+- Database is hosted on Convex Cloud which encrypts all data
+- Backups are automatically encrypted and isolated per organization

+**7. Auth JWT token security**

+- Convex Auth signs JWT tokens with private keys only our backend can access
+- Sessions expire automatically and users need to re-authenticate after some time
+- Tokens are stored using httpOnly cookies with SameSite=Strict

 ### API Security